 Physical and Mental Health

 Understanding the potential health risks and other conditions in your host country that can impact student health and/or access to health care before departure is critical for having a successful semester abroad.
-We encourage all students to disclose any past or present mental or physical health needs to OIED, the Counselling Center, Student Health Services, and/or the Office of Disability Services, so that students can determine prior to departure the types of support resources that will be needed for the duration of the student’s study abroad program.
+We encourage all students to disclose any past or present mental or physical health needs to OIP, the Counselling Center, Student Health Services, and/or the Office of Disability Services, so that students can determine prior to departure the types of support resources that will be needed for the duration of the student’s study abroad program.

 We recommend that all students have a routine check-up with their medical practitioner(s) before traveling abroad to discuss continuation of any ongoing care plans, including any support for medical conditions while abroad, prescription medications you will need to continue while abroad, food/environmental and other allergies you may have, and/or mental health needs.
 If you have a medical condition that is not easily identified (diabetes, epilepsy, severe allergies), you should wear a medic alert bracelet while you are abroad and consider adding a translation.
-You should also inform OIED, traveling companions, roommates, and on-site staff so that they can be prepared in case of an emergency.
+You should also inform OIP, traveling companions, roommates, and on-site staff so that they can be prepared in case of an emergency.
 Be sure to discuss a plan with your medical practitioner before you leave home.

 If you have any chronic or recurrent medical conditions (including but not limited to asthma, heart disease, diabetes, depression, anxiety, attention deficit disorder, chronic pain, immunosuppressive disorders, etc…), please consider this and make sure that you are mentally and physically capable to participate in your upcoming travel itinerary.